 I think it is natural that everyone has their own personality and skills.
 I believe that finding a work style that each person can enjoy will lead to diversity.

 Employment of Persons with Disabilities

 Nippon Kayaku employs people with disabilities.
-As of the end of March, 2020, 47 people※ with disabilities are working with us (1.97% of total employees).
+As of the end of March, 2021, 49 people＊ with disabilities are working with us (1.90% of total employees).
 Society demands that we move swifter in hiring persons with disabilities and so in the future we will strengthen our efforts and continue to actively hire persons with intellectual disabilities wherever possible.

 Re-employment of Employees after reaching Mandatory Retirement Age (senior partners)

-In April 2006, we launched the Nippon Kayaku Senior Partner Program as a way to rehire employees who reached their mandatory retirement age.
-This program is intended to provide a place of work after retirement for former employees who are in good mental and physical health, are motivated to continue their career, and who can contribute their past career experiences and know-how.
+Since April 2006, we have adopted the Nippon Kayaku Senior Partner System as a way to rehire employees who reached their mandatory retirement age.
+This system is intended to provide a place of work after retirement for former employees who are in good mental and physical health, are motivated to continue their career, and who can contribute their past career experiences and know-how.
 Participants are asked about their requested workplace, work duties and employment format, and since adopting this system we have been able to meet the requests of nearly 100% of participants who are rehired.
 Most of these participants continue on working until the age of 65.
-There are 144 reemployed persons working for Nippon Kayaku as of March 31, 2020.
+There are 136 reemployed persons working for Nippon Kayaku as of March 31, 2021.